kengraf/UNH-IT718/Alerts/ReadMe.md

 ### Subscribe
 > [!NOTE]
-> Offline confirmation, check spam folder
+> Email confirmation, check spam folder.
-> This is an instance where you need to give AWS a beat
+> This is an instance where you need a few seconds between commands.
 ```
 aws sns subscribe \
   --topic-arn $TOPIC_ARN \